From Ecclesiastes 3:11.

 He was well-educated, wealthy and with a high profile in his city.
 He had his own understanding of life and hated people who opposed it.
 He was an arrogant man and his education always made him feel more important than anyone who was not as learned.
 One day however he came to know about Christ and it changed everything.
-He realized that his education, wealth and status meant nothing as far as eternity was concerned.
+He realized that his knowledge, wealth and status meant nothing as far as eternity was concerned.
 He was a transformed man and begun to share his new found joy with people.
 However, following a chain of events, he found himself in prison though he did not deserve it.
 He prayed to God many times for his release but several months went by and nothing happened.
 He spent much of his life locked up: he could not understand why.
 Nevertheless he continued to communicate with people of his faith through writing.

 This man’s life perplexed all who knew him.
 He was the kindest man you could meet, and although blessed with much, he was humble and faithful as a believer.
 Yet in the space of a few months he lost all his fortune.
 In that same season he also experienced the death of more than five of his close family members and later on the man himself fell desperately ill.
 Most people expected him to die.